What Are Your Pick Up/Drop Off Hours?

 Why is my dog so tired after staying at Four Leggers?

 Some dogs may be tired or even a little sore for a day or two after daycare or lodging with us.
 This is because most of them play hard and get a lot of exercise while they are here.
 Our special rubber flooring is designed to protect their joints and paws as they play.
 Even though they have rest areas available to them in each of our playrooms, most of them choose to play for a good portion of the day, which may be more than they are used to at home.

 Can you care for dogs that are ill or have special medical needs?

-If your dog has something that is contagious or that could possibly be contagious (for example, if your dog is coughing, has a runny nose or is sneezing), do not bring your dog to Four Leggers until your veterinarian has confirmed that they are no longer a risk to other dogs.
+If your dog has a contagious illness (for example, if your dog is coughing, has a runny nose or is sneezing), do not bring your dog to Four Leggers until your veterinarian has confirmed that they are no longer a risk to other dogs.
 You may be asked to provide a statement from your veterinarian confirming that it is safe for us to admit your dog.
-But, because we have a large number of staff members available all day and also overnight boarding in our staff members homes who can handle potty breaks or medication during the night, Four Leggers can be a great place for dogs who have non-contagious medical needs, such as dogs that are blind or deaf, in wheelchairs, etc. In fact, Jenn (the other) regularly provides volunteer hospice care for homeless senior pets!
-It is important to keep in mind that there are other dogs in the facility.
-So if your dog has a compromised immune system or other health issues, you should discuss your plans with your veterinarian before deciding to board them in any facility.
+We do have a large number of staff members available all day and also overnight boarding in our staff members homes who can handle potty breaks or medication during the night, therefore Four Leggers can be a great place for dogs who have non-contagious medical needs, such as dogs that are blind or deaf, in wheelchairs, etc. In fact, Jenn (the other) regularly provides volunteer hospice care for homeless senior pets!
+It is important to keep in mind that there are other dogs in the facility, so if your dog has a compromised immune system or other health issues, you should discuss your plans with your veterinarian before deciding to board them.
 Remember, Four Leggers cannot be held responsible if your dog becomes ill during or after their stay.